JoanPascualRibes/JoanPascualRibes.github.io/README.md

 ## Usage

-To view the site locally, open `index.html` in your web browser.
+To view the site locally, open `index.html` in your web browser or click this [link](https://joanpascualribes.github.io).

 ## Contact